 You would think that a pandemic would only threaten your health.
 But no. It can also threaten your finances!

 Take this coronavirus pandemic as an example.
 We’ve been stuck at home since the second week of March.
 It’s almost the end of April and the ECQ is still in effect.
-And if the rumors are true, we might face another extension if the positive cases will not improve.
+And if the rumors are true, we might face another extension if the positive cases do not improve.

 How does that affect our finances?